 Nashville Return Preparer Pleads Guilty To Filing False Tax Returns

-Ironelly Mora, 39, a Nashville resident and tax return preparer, pleaded guilty in U.S. District Court today, to one count of preparing a false tax return, announced U.S. Attorney Don Cochran of the Middle District of Tennessee.
+Robert J. Spears, 35, a Nashville resident and tax return preparer, pleaded guilty today in U.S. District Court to one count of preparing a false tax return for his client and one count of filing his own false tax return, announced Acting U.S. Attorney Jack Smith of the Middle District of Tennessee.

-Mora will be sentenced on August 3, 2018, and faces a maximum sentence of three years in prison, as well as a period of supervised release, restitution, and monetary penalties.
+Spears will be sentenced on December 13, 2017 and faces a maximum sentence of three years in prison on each false return count, as well as a period of supervised release, restitution, and monetary penalties.